Mikadore/cpp-papers/partial-classes.md

 ---

 # Introduction
-This proposal is part of a group of papers aimed at improving the state of Freestanding.
+This proposal is part of a group of papers aimed at improving the state of freestanding.
 It marks (parts of) `std::array`, `std::string_view`, `std::variant`, and `std::optional` as such.
 A future paper might add `std::bitset` (as was the original goal in [@P2268R0])

 # Motivation and Scope
-All of the added classes are fundamentally compatible with Freestanding, except for a few methods that throw (e.g. `array::at`).
+All of the added classes are fundamentally compatible with freestanding, except for a few methods that throw (e.g. `array::at`).
 We explicitly `=delete` these undesirable methods.

-The main driving factor for these additions the immense usefulness of these types in practice.
+The main driving factor for these additions is the immense usefulness of these types in practice.

 ## Scope
-We refine [freestanding.membership] by specifying the notion of partial classes, and accordinly specify the newly (partially) freestanding classes as such.
+We refine [freestanding.membership] by specifying the notion of partial classes, and accordingly specify the newly (partially) freestanding classes as such.

+### About \<bitset\>
+As mentioned in the introduction, this paper does not deal with bitset.
+Bitset is unique in that a relatively big part of its interface depends on `std::basic_string`.
+We do not currently have a sound plan to make bitset work as nicely as we'd like to.
+This situation is made worse by a significant amount of bitset's member functions that throw.

 ## Implementation experience
 ### The Existing Standard Library
-We've forked libc++, and deleted all not freestanding methods.
+We've forked libc++, and `=delete`d all not freestanding methods.
 Except for some methods on `string_view` (which are implemented in terms of the deleted `string_view::substring`), this did not require any changes in the implementation.
 All test cases (except for the deleted methods) passed